Overview

 Packing Your Gear

 We recommend traveling as light as possible without compromising your preparation for inclement weather and cool temperatures.
-Excess baggage can be a burden to you and to support personnel.
 On your international flight you may be allowed two pieces of luggage, but please check your airline for current guidelines—it changes from carrier to carrier.

 From Puerto Montt to Chaiten and return, we will be taking a small air taxi and there is a baggage weight limit of 35 pounds (about 16 kg) per person, including any carry-on item.
 Exceeding the baggage weight limit will require that you pay extra fees or leave items behind at the hotel in Puerto Varas.
 We recommend traveling with a duffel bag, as some types of luggage are heavy and will add to the overall weight of your belongings.

 Each season about two percent of travelers arrive without their belongings.
 By the time the baggage is located and returned by the airlines, the trip is nearly over.
 We suggest you pack all necessary river gear—fleece, rain gear, river shoes, etc.—into a carry-on bag.
 Pack everything else in your travel luggage.
-If you become separated from your checked luggage, you will have the essential items for your river trip.
+If you become separated from your checked luggage, you will have the essential items for the bulk of the activities on the river.

 Valuables

-In reviewing your statement, you’ll note a $1 per person per day donation to Futaleufu Riverkeeper, a non-profit conservation organization dedicated to ensure the free flow of the Futaleufu River and to protect the natural resources of its watershed.
-These funds allow Futaleufu Riverkeeper to continue to serve the community and the environment through capacity-building seminars, educational activities and monitoring programs.
-One-hundred percent of these funds go directly to Futaleufu Riverkeeper and your contribution is tax-deductible.
+In reviewing your statement, you’ll note a $1 per person per day donation to Futaleufu Riverkeeper, a non-profit conservation organization dedicated to ensuring the free flow of the Futaleufu River and protecting the natural resources of its watershed.
+These funds allow Futaleufu Riverkeeper to continue to serve the community and the environment through capacity-building seminars, educational activities, and monitoring programs.
+One hundred percent of these funds go directly to Futaleufu Riverkeeper and your contribution is tax-deductible.
 This donation is voluntary and may be removed from your invoice if you choose not to participate.
 Please notify our office if you would prefer to remove the donation from your balance.

 Terms & Conditions